Spring 2022 - LIBBIs for Composition 102, 102H AND HONORS 101

 - Find a journal or magazine title in Journal Finder+

 At the end of this session, three short Post-Assessment "Exit Exercises" will be completed.
 Scores will count as part the General Education Information Literacy rubric of your WPA; scores do not affect your Composition 102 grade.

-LIBBI-102COMP, Part 2 - Hands-on Session in the Library Instructional Lab (LIL) or on Zoom
+LIBBI-102COMP, Part 2 - Hands-on Session in the Library Instructional Lab (LIL)

 Note: J-Term LIBBI, Part 2 will be on Zoom.